 I was recently asked the question, “What was suspicious about Roger’s death,” referring to my father, former Logan County, IL State’s Attorney Roger Thompson.
 Where do I begin?
 There’s no short answer.
-I’ve devoted many chapters in my trilogy, BURIED TRUTH, to all the circumstances surrounding his illness, his resulting hospitalization, and his untimely and disturbing death and the unfolding facts.
-It’s complicated and and some of it involves technical medical information – an abundance of it contained in my trilogy.
+I’ve devoted many chapters in my trilogy, BURIED TRUTH, to all the circumstances surrounding his illness, his resulting hospitalization, his untimely and disturbing death, and the unfolding facts.
+It’s complicated and some of it involves technical medical information – an abundance of it contained in my trilogy.

 Dad first entered the Abraham Lincoln Memorial Hospital ER (Lincoln, IL) on Feb.
 25, 2001.
 Dora Voges Thompson (my stepmother, who was also my father’s legal secretary) withheld this information from our family.
 To this day, Dora has still never admitted to us that Dad entered the ALMH ER prior to being admitted to Springfield Memorial Medical Center (SMMC) on Feb.
 27, 2001.

 My mother, my brother, Scotty, and I also didn’t learn about Dad being admitted to SMMC until the evening of March 4, 2001.
 Dora delayed telling us.
 Mom and I were home all day on the 4th to receive a call from Dora, but she chose to not call us and to call Scotty, instead.
 This was unusual.
 Scotty had minimal contact with Dora over the years (they were not at all close).
 I’d always been much closer to Dad and Dora.
 Dora had been my eighth grade music teacher at West Lincoln School, so I’d known and interacted with her much more than Scotty had.
 I believe she called Scotty because she knew I’d ask a lot of questions about Dad, whereas Scotty would just take in the information, which is exactly what happened.
 Dora had obviously avoided calling me.